- Poly Fluoro Ltd

 In addition to this, we will be looking at fillers of glass and graphite.
 Each will bring its own unique alterations to the material.

-The tape comes with one-side adhesive that aids in installation by allowing an exact placement of the gasket lining.
+The tape comes with a one-side adhesive that aids in the installation by allowing exact placement of the gasket lining.

 |Standard Spool Lengths (others on request)|